cowlet/cowlet.github.io/portfolio/index.markdown

 <div style="float: auto">
 The data used to diagnose insulation defects can be distorted by harmonics on the power network.
-This research proposed an alternative to expensive harmonic monitoring, by diagnosing the presence of harmonics from the same condition data.
-This gives a clearer picture of equipment health, by separating harmonic effects from defect effects.
+This work proposed an alternative to costly harmonic monitoring, by diagnosing the presence of harmonics from the same condition data.
+This gives a clearer picture of equipment health, separating harmonic effects from defect effects.
 </div>